 In an effort to plug the sinkholes in Orange Lake, the Orange Creek Basin Advisory Council met from 1993-2001 and determined that healthiest option for the lakes would be to not force stable water levels.

 “Steady water levels aren’t necessarily a good thing for nature.
 Natural systems are built to accommodate fluctuation, and not only to accommodate fluctuation, but they’re designed to thrive and to adjust, as water levels adjust,” Mundy said.

 “A lake whose level has held constant and steady may be good for boating in people’s docks, but isn’t necessarily a good thing for the natural system.”

 Trawick found these photographs from the mid-1990s that depict a very different time at Lochloosa Lake:

-This story emerged from an audience question.
-Submit your curiosities to Find Out Florida, and we’ll find the answer.
+This story is a part of Untold Florida, a WUFT News series built from your questions.
 Preference is given to those who include at least their first name.